Twin Cities, Gemini

 “I’m aware of ELPIS’s origins,” Leona replied.
 “The ELPIS Department has been aware of it for quite some time.
 ELPIS is an old cult of extremists who have discovered the ability to extract their vitae and forcibly inject that—and therefore themselves, their ideology, their memories—into unfortunate victims.
 They were active pre-Reservoir War too but that’s confidential.”

 Gabrielle arched a brow.
 “Well, that’s convenient… So the ELPIS Department accepts the idea of the Anima-Vitae Hypothesis?
 I don’t mean to come across as rude, but wouldn’t that information be useful to other Ophiuchian Agents?
 Or Conductors in general?
 Especially our Research Department.”
 She paused.
-“Unless the chairs of the department already know…”
+“Unless the first chairs of the departments already know…”

-“And what good would unveiling this information do if the hypothesis is real, Chairwoman Law?”
+“And what good would unveiling this information do if the hypothesis is real, Third Chairwoman Law?”
 Leona inquired, arms crossed.
 “All it will do is drive more people to ELPIS.
 Tell me, the very idea of being able to separate oneself—one’s vitae—from one’s body for pseudo-immortality is alluring, isn’t it?
 People will be drawn into ELPIS just for the chance at that if they believed it was possible.”

 Gabrielle shrugged.
 “Rather than that, I was thinking more along the lines of the ethical implications of what that means.”
 She arched a brow.
 “You don’t sound like you have that much faith in humanity.”

 Leona looked her over.
 “If you’re concerned about ethics, then consider the fact that human beings are quite unethical when they’re desperate.
 That’s why we exist in Signum.
 Souls, vitae, memory.
 Artificial immortality.
-There will be a cold war between all the countries here if they thought the Anima-Vitae Hypothesis were true, and our job is to keep the peace.”
+There would be a cold war between all the countries here if they thought the Anima-Vitae Hypothesis were true, and our job is to keep the peace.”

 So it was an illusion of peace.